Stronger financial role for developing nations urged through rebalancing of voting power.

 The document also said that pay schemes for those who work in banks and large financial institutions should be overhauled, following criticism that pay bonuses had encouraged an aggressive and reckless culture in the financial markets.

-The draft said that pay should be linked to “long-term value creation, not excessive risk-taking”, although it did not mention imposing caps on pay, as some European leaders had proposed.
+Bankers’ pay should be linked to “long-term value creation, not excessive risk-taking”, the document said, although it did not mention imposing caps on pay, as some European leaders had proposed.

-Leaders also agreed to phase out subsidies for fossil fuels to help combat global warming, although no date was set for the process to begin.
+Leaders also agreed to phase out inefficent subsidies for fossil fuels over the “medium term” to help combat global warming.